We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - The medication may fail to treat the health issue.

-- The medication delivered may contain very toxic ingredients, such as drywall or rat poison.
+- It may contain very toxic ingredients, such as drywall or rat poison.

-- Some medications may not be not authorized for sale in the U.S.
+- The medications may not be authorized for sale in the U.S.

 - Personal and financial information may be shared or stolen.

 - People may unknowingly download viruses and other malware.

 What are the red flags of an unsafe pharmacy website?

 - sells prescription medication without requiring a valid prescription